sushmaakoju/regression-api/README.md

-# regression-api
+# regression-api Feb 2020 - Oct 2020, for a project as a Senior Research Programmer.

-Flask API for training Regression models and displating plotly dashboard.
+Flask API is used to train regression models and results displayed on the dashboard.

 # regression-api-demo
-This is a repository for Regression algorithms using scikit-learn and display results using Plotly/Dash interactive plots and a dahsboard.
+This is a repository for Regression algorithms using scikit-learn and displays the results using Plotly/Dash interactive plots and a dashboard.

 ### Steps to install